danielneil/Shark-Brokers/README.md

 # Shark Brokers

-These are ansible roles are the broker plugins  to use with the Shark algorithmic trading platform.
+These ansible roles are the broker plugins to use with the Shark algorithmic trading platform.

 ## yahoo_finance